 Playing hide and seek with tomorrow’s tragedy

-Thought I’d offer some levity from my usual melancholy hot takes… Thoughts are fleeting, however, and the state of the world this past week only amplified my anxiety.
+Thought I’d offer some levity from my usual melancholy hot takes… Thoughts are fleeting, however, and the state of the world has only amplified my anxiety.

 I did make it a priority to read and write more over the past week.

-I found a new favorite app to track my reading progress and keep track of books I’ve read and want to read called The Storygraph (think Goodreads without sending billionaires in the midst of a midlife crisis to space).
+I found a new favorite app to track my reading progress and keep track of books I’ve read and want to read called — The Storygraph (think Goodreads without sending billionaires in the midst of a midlife crisis to space).
 Hey, I found some levity, albeit brief.
 Most of the books I want to read are dark or intense.
-Anyway...
-It's simple, has a great design, and works the way it's supposed to.

-Not exactly a laugh riot, but more of an enjoyable distraction.
-Here’s the story description as found on jamesmcbride.com
+It's not exactly a laugh riot, but more of an enjoyable distraction.
+Here’s the story description as found on Storygraph…

 In 1972, when workers in Pottstown, Pennsylvania, were digging the foundations for a new development, the last thing they expected to find was a skeleton at the bottom of a well.
 Who the skeleton was and how it got there were two of the long-held secrets kept by the residents of Chicken Hill, the dilapidated neighborhood where immigrant Jews and African Americans lived side by side and shared ambitions and sorrows.
 Chicken Hill was where Moshe and Chona Ludlow lived when Moshe integrated his theater and where Chona ran the Heaven & Earth Grocery Store.
 When the state came looking for a deaf boy to institutionalize him, it was Chona and Nate Timblin, the Black janitor at Moshe’s theater and the unofficial leader of the Black community on Chicken Hill, who worked together to keep the boy safe.